Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_Systems_Not_Provisioned_with_External_IP_Addresses.md

     Example output:

-    ```
+    ```console
     NAME                                    TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE
     cray-sysmgmt-health-promet-prometheus   ClusterIP   10.25.124.159   <none>        9090/TCP   23h
     ```

 3. Setup port forwarding from a laptop or workstation to access the service.

     Use the cluster IP and port for the service obtained in the previous step.
 If the port is unprivileged, use the same port number on the local side.

     Replace the cluster IP, port, and system name values in the example below.

     ```bash
-    $ ssh -L 9090:10.25.124.159:9090 root@SYSTEM_NCN_DOMAIN_NAME
+    # ssh -L 9090:10.25.124.159:9090 root@SYSTEM_NCN_DOMAIN_NAME
     ```

-4. Visit http://localhost:9090/ in a laptop or workstation browser.
+4. Visit `http://localhost:9090/` in a laptop or workstation browser.